-The 200-UP-1 RAWP (USDOE 2013a) estimated a total mass of 0.1 Ci for iodine-129 (Table 3.6) based on data from the 2011 Hanford Groundwater Monitoring report (USDOE 2012b).
+The 200-UP-1 RAWP (DOE 2013a) estimated a total activity of 0.1 Ci for iodine-129 in groundwater (Table 3.6) based on data from the 2011 Hanford Groundwater Monitoring report (DOE 2012b).
+The total estimated release of iodine-129 from the five sites listed in Table 3.5 was 0.73 Ci.
+This difference could be attributed to several factors, including uncertainty in inventory estimates, loss to volatilization, and some fraction of total disposed amount of iodine-129 still residing in the vadose zone above the unconfined aquifer.
 Given the general lack of depth-discrete groundwater monitoring data, and the paucity of data for vadose zone pore water samples, any further insights into the spatial distribution of iodine-129 in the aquifer and vadose zone, and potential future transport and fate, will require the use of numerical models.
-The total release of iodine-129 from the five sites listed in Table 3.5 was 0.73 Ci, suggesting that most of the iodine-129 activity may remain in the vadose zone and not within the groundwater plume.

-Table 3.6.Characteristics of the Iodine-129 Plume Within 200-UP-1 (from 200-UP-1 RAWP; USDOE 2013a)
+Table 3.6.
+Characteristics of the Iodine-129 Plume Within 200-UP-1 (from 200-UP-1 RAWP; DOE 2013a)